 The advent of Motor City Paint harkens back to a different time.
 Metro Detroit was once home to several different paint manufacturers, but like the rest of the country, many of those smaller companies were bought out and closed down by larger manufacturers.
 The result has been a significant decrease in quality and selection.
-This new line aims to raise the level of quality paint available locally, by catering to the needs of this region.
+This new line is specifically designed to raise the level of quality paint available locally, by catering to the needs of this region.

 “Motor City Paint is built specifically with our geography in mind.
-We go through more freeze/thaw cycles in a typical year than do most of our neighbors to our south or north, which is particularly demanding on a coating," said David O’Leary, Co-President of O’Leary Paint Company.
+We go through more freeze/thaw cycles in a typical year than do most of our neighbors to our South or North, which is particularly demanding on a coating, said David O’Leary, Co-President of O’Leary Paint Company.
 “In every category of product that we produce our goal is to make a unique and superior product vs. anything currently in the market.”

 Eisbrenner concedes that the decision to create this line of Michigan-centric products was very much driven by feedback from contractors and homeowners, but also came from the heart.

 “Our core values as a company are Faith, Integrity, Commitment and Community.
 We decided to break from Benjamin Moore because we could make a paint in Michigan that was for Michigan and that outperformed the national competition.
-We felt we could not find a better way to live out our core value of community than taking a leap of faith and putting the $1.5 million we spend on paint back into the Michigan economy.
+We felt we could not find a better way to live out our core value of community than taking a leap of faith and putting the $1.5 million we spend on paint back into the Michigan Economy.
 We are a small business and we depend on the communities we are in.
 One of the best ways to help those communities is creating jobs.”

 Right now, the line is only available in Shelby Paint & Decorating’s three retail locations.
-It may become available through other stores in the future, but Eisbrenner prefers an expansion route whereby his own employees get ongoing training and eventually become franchisees.
+It may become available through other stores in the future, but prefers an expansion route whereby his own employees get ongoing training and eventually become franchisees.